 The core model is a Convolutional Neural Network (CNN) constructed using Keras.

-It consists of multiple convolutional layers (with ReLU activation), max-pooling layers for down sampling, and dropout layers for regularization.
+It consists of multiple convolutional layers (with ReLU activation), max-pooling layers for down sampling, and dropout layers for regularization ending in an output layer of 10 classes.

 The final layers employ Global Average Pooling and dense layers (with sigmoid activation) to output multi-label predictions.